Mykhailo Mudryk: Chelsea

+2023–2026: First season and doping ban

 On 15 January 2023, Mudryk signed for Premier League club Chelsea on an eight-and-a-half-year contract for an initial transfer fee of €70 million (£62 million), potentially rising to €100 million (£89 million) in add-ons.
 This was the largest transfer fee received by Shakhtar and the Ukrainian Premier League, topping the previous record held by Fred, and made him the most expensive Ukrainian footballer.

 Mudryk's debut came on 21 January, as Chelsea drew 0–0 away to Liverpool in a league match.
 His first start came against Fulham in a 0–0 draw on 4 February.
 On 2 October, Mudryk scored his first competitive goal for Chelsea on his 24th appearance, opening the scoring in a 2–0 Premier League win against Fulham.
 On 21 October, he scored his first goal at Stamford Bridge from a long range shot in a 2–2 draw against Arsenal.
 During an EFL Cup match against Newcastle United on 19 December 2023, Mudryk scored an equaliser in stoppage time to help his team to a 1–1 draw, which Chelsea would go on to win on penalties.

-On 17 December 2024, it was reported that The FA provisionally suspended Mudryk after testing positive for doping.
-On 5 June 2025, his number 10 shirt was given to Cole Palmer, meaning that Mudryk no longer has a designated squad number with Chelsea.
-Later that month, on 18 June, the FA charged him with violating anti-doping rules which could face a four-year ban.
+On 17 December 2024, it was reported that the FA had provisionally suspended Mudryk after testing positive for doping.
+On 5 June 2025, his number 10 shirt was given to Cole Palmer, meaning that Mudryk no longer had a designated squad number with Chelsea.
+Later that month, on 18 June, the FA charged him with violating anti-doping rules in which he could face a 4-year ban.
+On 29 April 2026, Mudryk was given a four-year ban from the Premier League lasting until 2028.
+He appealed against the decision.

+On 31 July 2026, all charges were dropped and Mudryk became available to play again in all competitions.
+The club's statement explained that "advances in the applicable scientific reporting standards for more reliable testing mean that, had Misha's sample been analysed under today's technical requirements, it would not have been reported as a positive test and no anti-doping rule violation would have resulted."
+He made his first appearance for Chelsea on 5 August 2026 in a friendly against Juventus in Hong Kong, ending a 20-month layoff.